WoltLab/docs.woltlab.com/docs/php/database-objects.md

 ### Custom Method with AJAX Support

+!!! info "The AJAX interface of database object actions is considered soft-deprecated in WoltLab Suite 6.0.
+Instead a dedicated PSR-15 controller should be used.
+Please refer to the [migration guide](../migration/wsc55/php.md#request-processing)."

 This section is about adding the method `baz()` to `ExampleAction` and calling it via AJAX.

 #### AJAX Validation